 If you do not meet one of these criteria, you will be permitted to vote a provisional ballot.

-- To be allowed to vote you must show a valid form of identification, which must contain the voter's name, photograph and signature and must not be expired.
-A list of the acceptable forms of identification can be found here.
+To be allowed to vote you must show a valid form of identification, which must contain the voter's name, photograph and signature and must not be expired.
+Here is a list of the acceptable forms of identification.